jbluemink/Sitecore-SolrCloud-SwitchOnRebuild-Containers/README.md

     }
 }
 ```
-Code to check as in the Start.ps1. fromn the sitecore-xp0-solr-init
+Code to check as in the Start.ps1. from the sitecore-xp0-solr-init

 ```
 foreach ($solrCoreName in ($solrSitecoreCoreNames + $solrXdbCoreNames)) {